home

 Our opinion

-An absolute gem, this castle has been perfectly restored and is sold with all of its period furniture.
-This is a really good opportunity for those wishing to move straight in and take advantage of modern-day home comforts in an authentic setting, steeped in history.
-The secondary road below is quickly forgotten once across the threshold as the background noise disappears, giving way to a source of wonder at the richness of the inside.
-Everyday life resembles that of a large house courtesy of the harmonious sizes of the rooms, whilst the large bedroom on the ground floor, with its bathroom and toilet, could prove extremely useful.
+This castle has been perfectly restored and is sold with all of its period furniture.
+This is a rare opportunity for those wishing to move straight in and take advantage of modern-day home comforts in an authentic setting, steeped in history.
+The secondary road below is quickly forgotten once across the threshold as the background noise disappears, giving way to a source of wonder at the rich interior decor.
+Everyday life resembles that of a large house courtesy of the harmonious sizes of the rooms, whilst the large bedroom on the ground floor, with its en-suite bathroom, could prove extremely useful.
 The 5 horse loose boxes and the trails through the woods will delight horse-riders and golfers will have but a 10-minute journey before taking up their clubs.

 Reference 514519